z0Ld3v/z0Ldev/README.md

 # Hello, I'm Zo 👋🏾
 ## About Me 🚀
-I'm a passionate Web3 Developer with a strong focus on Ethereum and smart contract development.
-I'm currently diving deeper into the world of smart contract security research to contribute towards building safer and more reliable decentralized applications.
+I'm a passionate Web3 Developer, diving deeper into the world of smart contract security research, to contribute towards building safer and more reliable decentralized applications.

 ## Skills 💼
 - **Languages**: Solidity